jankronquist/elastic-search-lab/README.md

 **Do not install and run Elastic Search as the default settings will create a cluster across the local network!**

-Notice that some steps require that you use `mvn lab:next` to initiate the next step.
+Notice that each stes require that you use `mvn lab:next` to initiate the next step.
 Solutions are available in the file ending in *Solution.java.
-Hints are available in HINTS.md.
+Hints are sometimes available in HINTS.md.

 Step 1 - Hello Elastic Search
 -----------------------------